Scott W. Muller

 - Law firms and accounting firms in accounting and professional liability matters

-He is listed as a leading lawyer in several legal industry publications, including:
+Mr. Muller is recognized as a leading lawyer in several legal industry publications, including:

 - The Legal 500 U.S.